AeloveRim/aeloverim.github.io/docs/Troubleshooting.md

 Save, close, relaunch game.

-## My settings keep reverting!
-Changing your settings while ingame doesn't work well.
-It changes a whole bunch of stuff besides what you wanted to change.
-I would recommend doing it manually by editing the skyrimprefs.ini file in your profiles folder with a text editor.
-If you know what you're doing, you can simply remove the read-only attribute on that file to allow usage of the in-game settings again.

 ## I can't block!
-The vanilla SkyrimVR method of blocking (holding a shield in front of you, or holding a weapon sideways), is disabled by default in favor of pseudo-physical parrying.
+The vanilla SkyrimVR method of blocking with a weapon (holding a weapon sideways), is disabled by default in favor of pseudo-physical parrying.
 If you are trying to use vanilla SkyrimVR blocking, first make sure you have enabled it in the optional Blocking/Parry mods.
 If you have and it's still not working, delete 'SkyrimCustom.ini' in 'Documents\My Games\Skyrim VR'

 ## I can't move!
 You started Tahrovin before making sure your controllers were connected.
 Restart the game.